-Data for Jornada LTERII termite bait weight loss.
-Toilet paper roll termite baits are placed on grids on each consumer plot.
-Data include initial bait weights and bait weights after baits have been retrieved from the field once each year.
-Weight loss is calculated as a measure of termite foraging activity.
+Termites are important to litter decomposition and nutrient cycling in desert grasslands.
+The annual feeding activity on paper baits of subterranean termites in desertified (degraded-shrub dominated ecosystems) and relatively undegraded black-grama (Bouteloua eriopoda) grasslands was measured over six years on 12 sites on the Jornada Basin.
+Toilet paper roll termite baits were placed on grids on each consumer plot.
+Data include initial bait weights and bait weights after baits had been retrieved from the field once each year.
+Weight loss was calculated as a measure of termite foraging activity.
+This study is complete.

 Data for arthropods captured in pitfall traps on LTER II consumer plots.
 Data includes order, family, genus, species, and number.

 Ammonia volatilization was measured at three sites in the Chihuahuan Desert of southern New Mexico, U.S.A.
 In dry soils, ammonia volatilization ranged from 9 to 11 micrograms of nitrogen per square meter per day, but rates increased to 95 micrograms of nitrogen per square meter per day in a shrubland site after an experimental addition of water.
 Ammonia volatilization also increased with experimental additions of NH4Cl and decreased with additions of sucrose.
 Competition by nitrifiers for available NH4+ had little effect on NH3 volatilization: N-Serve, added to inhibit nitrification, decreased NH3 volatilization in a grassland site and had little effect at other sites.
 We suggest that NH3 volatilization is controlled by the rate of mineralization of NH4+ from soil organic matter, and mineralization is stimulated by rainfall.
 Overall rates of NH3 volatilization from undisturbed desert ecosystems appear to be much lower than those reported for rangeland and agricultural soils.